tamoghna21/DeepRL-Continuous-Control-DDPG/README.md

 This project is part of the Udacity [Deep Reinforcement Learning Nanodegree Program](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
 This project solves the Reacher environmet in Mac OSX.

 The goal is to create and train an Agent to solve the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
+The Action space is continuous in this environment.

 ![Trained Agent][image1]